ayo-dan/open_project_vibe/README.md

 `.env.example` to document build-time variables.

 The **new** `netlify.toml` file controls the deployment.
-The configuration below builds the Next.js frontend from the `ui/` directory, outputs to `ui/.next`, and serves serverless functions from `netlify/functions/` using the official Netlify Next.js plugin:
+The configuration below builds the Next.js frontend from the `ui/` directory, outputs to `.next`, and serves serverless functions from `netlify/functions/` using the official Netlify Next.js plugin: